 - CISDV Policy 604 states that “The Board of Directors is committed to providing programs and services in accordance with existing agreements between First Nation Bands and the Island Catholic Schools that reflect and respect the native culture and language as an integral part of the total education of First Nation children.” (https://cisdv.bc.ca/wp-content/uploads/2022/02/604_First_Nations_Education_Program_Feb2014.pdf)

-- For the 2022-2023 school year, CISDV (along with the Catholic Independent Schools across BC) has adopted the theme of “Seeking Truth, Healing and Reconciliation”.
-Principals had a retreat in August 2022 to discuss the theme and explore the resources available in “Listening to Indigenous Voices”; schools are now working on related activities to be done over the course of the year.
+- For the 2022-2023 school year, CISDV (along with the Catholic Independent Schools across BC) adopted the theme of “Seeking Truth, Healing and Reconciliation”.
+Principals had a retreat in August 2022 to discuss the theme and explore the resources available in “Listening to Indigenous Voices”; schools then worked on related activities over the course of the year.

 - Students of CISVA schools have the National Day for Truth and Reconciliation off.
 Around that day, schools participate in related activities, such as reading and discussions, preparing bulletin boards and other displays, prayer services and/or Masses.
 In 2022, students were encouraged to volunteer at the South Island Powwow for the day if they were able to do so